 Similar Questions About Defect Disclosure Requirements Include:

-- Does a Seller Need to Tell a Buyer About a Mold Problem?
+- Does a Seller Need to Tell a Buyer About a Foundation That Leaks?

-- If a Seller Conceals a Mold Problem, Can the Buyer Sue?
+- If a Seller Conceals a Foundation That Leaks, Can the Buyer Sue?

 Latent Defect and Patent Defect

 A latent defect is a defect that is unavailable for inspection, being visibly unobservable or otherwise unnoticeable and therefore a buyer would be, generally, unable to discover a latent defect.
 Contrarily, a patent defect is a defect that is capable of observation and is within sight for discovery by a reasonable observer.
 The difference between a latent defect and a patent defect was well defined within the case of Krawchuk v.
 Scherbak, 2009 CanLII 40556 where it was said:

 Defects in property may be either “patent” or “latent”.
 A defect which is readily apparent to someone exercising reasonable care in their inspection of a property is said to be patent.
 A defect which is not readily apparent on such an inspection is said to be latent.
 Patent defects need never be disclosed to purchasers because they are there for the purchasers to see for themselves.
 Latent defects, however, are treated somewhat differently.
 Latent defects cannot be concealed by the Vendors so as to prevent their discovery by purchasers.
 In addition, even if not concealed by the vendor, if a latent defect is known to the vendor and is such that it makes the property uninhabitable, dangerous, or potentially dangerous, it must be disclosed to purchasers (See McGrath v MacLean (1979) 1979 CanLII 1691 (ON CA), 22 O.R.
 (2d) 784).